 The above cases are perhaps extreme examples.
 Higher wealth and income can still have positive utility.

 Not all wealthy people spend their money on positional goods.
-Some wealthy people may use their wealth for philanthropy or set up new business, which creates employment.
+Some wealthy people may use their wealth for philanthropy or set up new businesses, which creates employment.
 This can have benefits for the rest of society.

 Also, even if the wealthy save money, you could argue, this gives banks greater funds to lend to small business or mortgages.